Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 .. [#] For synchronisation reasons, the commit propagation has to be part of the critical path of the time manager (the period between two ticks during which no parallel operation can occur).
 As increasing too much that duration would directly impact the simulation overall performances, we did our best to minimise the inter-tick latency induced by the data-exchange service.
 For example most checkings are not once a write operation is requested, not later once it is to be actually committed.

-Note also that setting a data involves either defining a new key or modifying a value associated to an already-defined key, possibly also updating the qualifier of a key/value pair, provided these operations are licit (ex: a ``mutable`` qualifier may be set to ``const``, not the other way round; a data can be defined only once, and modified any number of times once first defined).
+Note also that setting a data involves either defining a new key or modifying a value associated to an already-defined key, possibly also updating the qualifier of a key/value pair, provided these operations are licit (e.g. a ``mutable`` qualifier may be set to ``const``, not the other way round; a data can be defined only once, and modified any number of times once first defined).

 More precisely, data **modification**, during the simulation, is to be done from actors, and is either: